PROTECTING CLEAN ATHLETES - PREVENTING AND DETECTING CHEATING RELATED TO SPORTS BETTING

 What steps has the IOC taken to protect clean athletes and sport’s integrity?

-) and facilitate knowledge exchange.
-Click here for more information on how the IOC has worked with its stakeholders over the past years to safeguard the integrity of sport
+Click here for more information on how the IOC has worked with its stakeholders over the past years to safeguard the integrity of sport.

 Rules in place during the Olympic Games to protect clean athletes:

 Since 2006, the IOC Code of Ethics has prevented all participants at the Olympic Games from betting on Olympic events and obliges all participants to report any approach or suspicion of manipulation.
 Specific rules are drafted for each edition of the Olympic Games (read more here).
 Click here for the Rules for the Application during the Games of the XXXI Olympiad in 2016 in Rio de Janeiro of the Articles 7, 9 and 10 of the Code of Ethics and of the Olympic Movement Code on the Prevention of the Manipulation of Competitions.

 • During the Olympic Games a hotline for reporting possible violations is available: +41 800 12 14 16.